 Address customer concerns

-According to Accenture, we will see the impact of the pandemic on lending providers in three waves:
+According to Accenture, we will see the impact of the pandemic on lenders in three waves:

 - Increase in foreclosures